| Title: | Simple Definition Of Time Intervals |

 Start of week, default = 1 is Monday, 7 is Sunday |

-You can get object of tpr class with all components or specify which component you need, use part
+You can get object of tpr class with all components or specify which component you need, use part for manage this option:

 all - get all components